rodrigols89/studies/modules/algorithms-and-ds/modules/data-structures/hashing/README.md

 ```

 > **NOTE:**
 > Each string can have a different length.
-That's, variable size.
+That is, it is a **"variable size"**.

-Now, let's say we want to map these strings to fixed-size hash codes.
-A simple hash function might assign a numerical value to each character and sum them up:
+**Now, let's say we want to map these strings to "fixed-size" hash codes:**
+A simple hash function might (pode) assign a numerical value to each character and sum them up:

 ```python
 Hash("apple")   = 1 + 16 + 16 + 12 + 5   = 50